The author is a guitarist and bassist with over 35 years of experience as a musician.

 - They are easy to transport.
 While I didn’t intend it at the outset, I ended up with mostly 1x12 combo amps here.
 Some of them are a bit hefty but nowhere near the hassle and weight of a head plus a 4x12 cab.
 That’s one more benefit of going with a combo.

 - They all sound amazing.
 This should go without saying.
 I’d never recommend an amp that didn’t sound awesome.
 This is quality gear from some of the top guitar amp builders out there.
 I’ve also broken them down by what type of music I think they’d work best in.

 - These are versatile amps, capable of an array of sounds.
 They aren’t one-trick ponies made for a single playing style.
 These are real, quality guitar amps that will give you a rich and colorful palette of tones with the turn of a few knobs.

 Choose Your Weapon

-Almost without except exception, if someone were to ask my opinion on the best amp for metal I would say the Peavey 6505.
-This is based not only on personal experience, but on some of the sounds other guitar players have created with these amps over the years.
+Almost without exception, if someone were to ask my opinion on the best amp for metal I would say the Peavey 6505.
+This is based not only on personal experience but on some of the sounds other guitar players have created with these amps over the years.

 So, what are those rare exceptions?
 The 6505 has a very distinct sound.
 It’s a bit midrangy, somewhat nasal, and the overdrive is extremely hot.
 I like it, but some players prefer a more British sound.
-By comparison, the Marshall sound is a little more even and open, and perhaps a bit more articulate.
-If that’s your bag, by all means go for the Marshall.
+If you compare the Peavey 6505 Combo to the Marshall DSL40, the Marshall sound is a little more even and open and perhaps a bit more articulate.
+If that’s your bag, by all means, go for the Marshall.

 Good luck whatever you decide.
 I hope this article helped to point you in the right direction.